Neverbeast24/WordSearch-PHP/README.md

 # WordSearch-PHP

-A simple word hunt game built with PHP.
+A simple word hunt game built with PHP with Ajax for saving scores.
 This project allows users to search for programming terms within a grid of letters.

 ## Getting Started